setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

 In response to the Staffing Order, the staffing supplier confirms the order of the human resource by sending a `POST /purchase-to-pay/assignment` to the staffing customer.
 This Assignment includes a reference to the Staffing Order via the purchase order number.
 Again, the response includes a status code 201, the request body and a unique resource identifier for the Assignment.

-Later, the staffing customer updates the existing Staffing Order with new information.
-This update is sent using a `PUT /purchase-to-pay/staffing-order/ID` with `ID-example-1` as identifier.
+Later, the staffing customer deletes the existing Staffing Order.
+This update is sent using a `DELETE /purchase-to-pay/staffing-order/ID` with `ID-example-1` as identifier.
 Since the Staffing Order and the Assignment are interrelated via the same purchase order number, the staffing supplier knows exactly which item needs to be posted, updated, or even deleted based on the update to the Staffing Order.
-The staffing supplier sends the updated assignment information using a `PUT /purchase-to-pay/assignment/ID` with ID-example-2 as identifier.
+The staffing supplier sends the deleted assignment using a `DELETE /purchase-to-pay/assignment/ID` with ID-example-2 as identifier.

 ```mermaid
 sequenceDiagram